edmyomet/Three-s-A-Crowd/README.md

 # Three-s-A-Crowd
-Three Js documentation and Sample Mini Projects
+Some basic documentation and projects, nothing worthwhile to see.